Youth Challenge International (Canada): Overview

-YCI operates on the belief that truly effective aid must have an explicitly youth focus – economic and social development outcomes cannot be improved without youth-specific programming.
+YCI operates on the belief that truly effective aid must have an explicit youth focus – economic and social development outcomes cannot be improved without youth-specific programming.
 Youth represent a large share of the Global South's population structure with 1.3 billion young people aged 12 to 24 now living in developing countries.
 As the largest cohort of developing country youth in history, this group now makes up well over half the population of most developing countries.
-A critical challenge facing this population is youth unemployment, compounded by the HIV/AIDS crisis, gender inequality and disenfranchisement.
+A critical challenge facing this population is youth unemployment, compounded by the HIV/AIDS crisis, gender inequality, and disenfranchisement.
 Taking into account these factors, YCI's program rationale focuses on targeting these issues to promote positive youth-focused change in the developing world.